HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 We have named this application "Libre Chat" to reflect the freedom and privacy it aims to provide to users who are currently deprived of secure communication options.
 # Background and Research
 ## E2EE Measures from a Global Perspective
 There are four properties are used to ensure the messaging is secure, which are confidentiality, integrity, authentication and non-repudiation.
-[TODO PDF Ref1] There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol.
+[TODO PDF Ref1] There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol with hash.

 iMessage, WhatsApp and Zoom provides a default E2EE or provides a E2EE option. iMessage uses PQ3 protocol, WhatsApp and Signal uses Signal protocol.
 Telegram uses MTProto Protocol.
 Proton Mail uses RSA protocol.
 [TODO PDF Ref1]